Gravitationally Induced UV Completion of an $O(N)$ Scalar Theory: The properties of the RG flow

 The linear term in $\beta_g$ can be interpreted as providing an effective scaling contribution for $\lambda$.
 With the convention in Eq.~(\ref{betafun}), antiscreening corresponds to $A(t)>0$, since then the term $\beta_g(t)=-A(t)\lambda$ drives $\lambda$ towards smaller values as the RG scale increases.
 Since $x_0>0$ and $g>0$, the gravitational contribution to $A(t)$ can change sign only for $f_1>0$.
 If $A(t)$ becomes positive and dominates the dynamics from some scale $\bar t$ up to $t\to\infty$, the singularity is avoided and $\lambda$ decreases towards the ultraviolet.

 More generally, in many gravity--matter systems gravitational fluctuations can induce antiscreening contributions that weaken matter self-interactions at high scales \cite{Shaposhnikov:2009pv,Wetterich:2016uxm,Hamada:2017rvn,Eichhorn:2017ylw,Eichhorn:2018whv,Pawlowski:2018ixd,Wetterich:2019zdo,Pastor-Gutierrez:2022nki,Garces:2025rgn}.
 However, not all RG trajectories are expected to approach a UV fixed point.
-In our case the relevant question is under which conditions the gravitational fluctuations controlled by $f_1$ and $g$ overcome the matter fluctuations.
-From Eq.~(\ref{betafun}) this requires that the linear term becomes sufficiently important compared to the quadratic and cubic term in $B(t)$, so that the flow can enter a regime where $\lambda$ is driven away from the singularity and towards a scale-invariant trajectory.
-In such a regime one expects $\lambda$ to approach an interacting scaling value $\lambda_\ast=A_\ast/B_\ast$ (when $A_\ast>0$), after which the inequality $|A|>B\lambda$ ensures a further decrease of $\lambda$ towards the UV\footnote{Since both $B_*$ and $A_*$ contain $\lambda$, the relation $\lambda_*=B_*/A_*$ has to be interpreted as an equation determining $\lambda_*$ rather than an explicit determined value of $\lambda_*$.
-Similarly, the inequality $|A|>B\lambda$ has to be interpreted as a condition determining when in the flow of $\lambda$ the gravitational contribution $\beta_g(t)=-A(t)\lambda(t)$ starts to dominate over the matter contribution $\beta_m(t)=B(t)\lambda^2(t)$, namely when the condition $|\beta_g(t)|>\beta_m(t)$ is reached.}.
+In our case the relevant question is under which conditions the gravitational fluctuations controlled by $f_1$ and $g$ overcome the matter fluctuations, i.e. when the condition $|\beta_g(t)|>\beta_m(t)$ is reached.
+From Eq.~(\ref{betafun}) this requires that the linear term becomes sufficiently important compared to the quadratic and cubic terms in $B(t)$, so that the flow can enter a regime where $\lambda$ is driven away from the singularity and towards a scale-invariant trajectory.